robcronin/serverless-layer-template/README.md

 It provides the set up to create an AWS lambda layer with serverless using babel 7

-Layers can then can then be used in any of your other lambdas
+Layers can then be used in any of your other lambdas
 - e.g. a layer could be common code you use in many lambdas

+A template with support for these layers: https://github.com/robcronin/serverless-lambda-with-optional-layer-template

 ## Requirements